IBM-Cloud/docs/toolchains/toolchains_using.md

 ## Configuring a tool integration
 {: #configuring_a_tool_integration}

-You can configure a tool integration for the first time or update the configuration settings for a tool integration that is already part of your toolchain.
+If you deferred the configuration of a tool integration when you created a toolchain, a **Configure** button is shown on its tile.
+If you configured a tool integration when you created a toolchain, you can update the configuration settings.

 1. On the DevOps dashboard, on the **Toolchains** tab, click a toolchain to open its Tool Integrations page.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**, and then click **Tool Integrations**.
 1. If you need to configure a tool integration for the first time, on its tile, click **Configure**.